-The religiosity of Africans at home and in the diaspora is well known, therefore Black people in Britain from the time of Hadrian’s Wall, Slavery and the slave trade, and World Wars 1 & 2, will always have their fair share of religious adherents.
+The religiosity of Africans at home and in the diaspora is well known, therefore Black people in Britain from the time of Hadrian’s Wall, slavery and the slave trade, and World Wars One & Two, will always have their fair share of religious adherents.
 Maybe it’s not surprising then that the arrival at Tilbury docks on 22 June 1948 of the SS Empire Windrush with 500 Caribbean, mostly Jamaican, migrants on board has led to a popular folklore that Pentecostalism in Britain is Black and that this religious expression started with their post-war arrival.
 The Windrush era since 1948 has indeed seen a near explosion of Black Christianity in Britain, which has had a profound effect on British society including the church.

 Windrush era migration and settlement has brought to the fore both a black Christian presence in Britain and certain folklores.
 One such popular myth is that these migrants established their own mostly Pentecostal churches because they were excluded from British mainstream ones.
-A much truer narrative might be that migrants in the Windrush era travelled with their forms of Christian faith and practices including Pentecostalism.
-Whilst those migrants belonging to mainline churches could easily find their churches, Pentecostals generally didn’t find theirs and so started them in living rooms, school and church halls.
+A much truer narrative might be that migrants in the Windrush era travelled with their forms of Christians faith and practices including Pentecostalism.
+While those migrants belonging to mainline churches could easily find their churches, Pentecostals generally didn’t find theirs and so started them in living rooms, school and church halls.

-The luke-warm often hostile reception accorded to migrant members of British mainline churches from back home, ensured that many responded by joining the Pentecostal churches that were being initiated.
+The lukewarm often hostile reception accorded to migrant members of British mainline churches from back home, ensured that many responded by joining the Pentecostal churches that were being initiated.
 Stories abound about the many unsavoury and unchristian experiences of black Christians arriving in Britain and trying to take their places in the denomination they belonged to from home.
 Stories of white brothers and sisters refusing to sit in pews with black congregants.
 Stories of being told by the vicar, ‘your people meet down the road’, or, ‘I’d prefer if you didn’t come again’.

 In the 1960s and 1970s Black Pentecostal growth in Britain was mainly identifiable as Caribbean, but since the 1990s it is identifiably African, particularly Nigerian.
 Some have even referred to the nigerianisation of British Christianity.
 However, the growth of the likes of Kingsway International Church and Redeemed Christian Church of God should not obscure two facets of this Christian presence.
 First, historic white-led Pentecostals like Elim and Assemblies of God continue to thrive in Britain and around the world and are larger than any of the Black-led Pentecostal churches.
 Second, Pentecostalism in general constitute a minority of Christians in Britain and Black Pentecostalism in particular draws its support from a small percentage of British society that according to the latest census is less than 5% of the overall population.
 Growth, perceived as meteoric or not, among Black Pentecostalism in Britain draws from a shallow pool, and may now stands at a crossroads in terms of its mission remit.